Ochir/jenkins_centos/README.md

 ### Run the playbook

-First create a playbook including the jenkins role, naming it test.yml.
+ Create a playbook including the jenkins role, naming it test.yml.

 ```yml
 - hosts: jenkins